breenud39/Team-Profile-Generator/README.md

 ## Description

-An application that allows you to enter your teams profile information.
-And then gets generated with an html page.
+The team profile generator is an application which uses inquirer to input user data which is then used to create an html page of the team you've created.

 ## Walkthrough Video